kimiarezaei/TMFormer/README.md

 # Grading-Neonatal-Hypoxic-Ischemic-Encephalopathy-Using-TMFormer-and-raw-ECG
 This repository contains code for classifying the severity of Hypoxic-Ischemic Encephalopathy (HIE) in newborns using ECG signals.

-The classification is performed using a Transformer-based model model, illustrated below:
+The classification is performed using a Transformer-based model called TMFormer, illustrated below:

 ![Model Architecture](TMFormer.png)